How to Use Hair Masks for Deep Conditioning Success

 Ingredients: Aloe vera gel, tea tree oil, and peppermint oil.

-Instructions: Mix two tablespoons of aloe vera gel with two drops each of tea tree oil and peppermint oil.
-Gently massage this blend into your scalp.
-Let it sit for 10-15 minutes before rinsing.
-This treatment not only soothes any irritation but also promotes a healthier scalp, paving the way for well-nourished hair growth.
+Instructions: Blend two tablespoons of aloe vera gel with two drops each of tea tree and peppermint oils.
+Massage the mix directly into your scalp, let it sit for 10-15 minutes, then rinse thoroughly.
+A healthy scalp fosters renewed hair growth.

 Top Hair Masks for Deep Conditioning Success